 School drop-offs and pick-ups

 By the end of the day your child will be tired and looking forward to getting home as soon as possible or perhaps to a friend’s place to play.
-If you’re on time to pick your child up, he’ll feel more secure.
+If you’re on time to pick up your child, he’ll feel more secure.
+And if you’re early for pick-up, it gives you a chance to meet other parents, and makes organising playdates easier.

 It’s worth checking that your child has everything she needs before you leave for school in the morning, and before you come home at night.
 This can save on upsets at home and at school when your child can’t find her special pencil box or favourite book.

 Organising your children’s clothing the night before school can save a last-minute rush in the morning.
-You might also need to pack alternatives in case of weather changes.
+You might also need to pack alternatives in his bag in case the weather changes – for example, a jumper or jacket.

 Name labels mean your children won’t lose everything they own – only some things!